WLBF/mit-6.828/hw-7-xv6-locking.md

 Explain in a few sentences why the kernel didn't panic.
 Why do `file_table_lock` and `ide_lock` have different behavior in this respect?

-Function `filealloc` hold `ftable.lock` for very short times, much shorter than a timer interrupt cycle.
+Function `filealloc` hold `ftable.lock` for very short times, much shorter than a timer interrupt cycle. (not sure, always get same painc as before)